zipinel/Emag_ro_price_scraper/README.md

 # Emag_ro_price_scraper
-Price scraper that saves history on a local file and sends an email if certain price drop is set.
+Price scraper for data tracking that saves history on a local file and sends an email if certain price drop is set.
 May work on most websites but is created mainly for emag.ro

-02.03.2021 - Feature added: Besides the fact that the scraper saves the history on a text file, it now saves the history in a database made with PostgreSQL
+02.03.2021 - Feature added: saves the history in a database made with PostgreSQL

 Planned features to be added: